supercollider/supercollider/README_WINDOWS.txt

 Using the SuperCollider IDE
 ------------------------------------------------------------------------

-To start up the IDE, run the scide.exe program found within the installation folder.
+To start up the IDE use the Startmenu link or run the scide.exe program found within the installation folder.

 You can get more help on using the IDE via the Help menu.

+On first startup expect several firewall warnings to pop up.
+The SuperCollider components communicate through the network, so you will get a warning for each oc scide, sclang, scsynth and - if available - supernova.

 ------------------------------------------------------------------------
 Using SuperCollider in command line mode